Shell-and-tube heat exchanger: Theory and application

 Two fluids, of different starting temperatures, flow through the heat exchanger.
-One flows through the tubes (the tube side) and the other flows outside the tubes but inside the shell (the shell side).
+One flows through all the tubes in parallel and the other flows outside the tubes, but inside the shell, typically in counterflow.
 Heat is transferred from one fluid to the other through the tube walls, either from tube side to shell side or vice versa.
+Cross-baffles can be used to force the shell fluid to flow perpendicularly across the tubes to develop a more turbulent flow, increasing the heat-transfer coefficient.
 The fluids can be either liquids or gases on either the shell or the tube side.

 In order to transfer heat efficiently, a large heat transfer area should be used, leading to the use of many tubes.
 In this way, waste heat can be put to use.
 This is an efficient way to conserve energy.

 Heat exchangers with only one phase (liquid or gas) on each side can be called one-phase or single-phase heat exchangers.
 Two-phase heat exchangers can be used to heat a liquid to boil it into a gas (vapor), sometimes called boilers, or to cool the vapors and condense it into a liquid (called condensers), with the phase change usually occurring on the shell side.
 Boilers in steam engine locomotives are typically large, usually cylindrically-shaped shell-and-tube heat exchangers.
 In large power plants with steam-driven turbines, shell-and-tube surface condensers are used to condense the exhaust steam exiting the turbine into condensate water which is recycled back to be turned into steam in the steam generator.

 They are also used in liquid-cooled chillers for transferring heat between the refrigerant and the water in both the evaporator and condenser, and in air-cooled chillers for only the evaporator.